Cuckfield Photographers

 A Dealer in Photographic Materials and Photographic Apparatus in Cuckfield between 1899 and 1905

-Rubens Thomas Anscombe was born in Cuckfield around 1848.
+Rubens Thomas Anscombe was born in Cuckfield in 1848.
+[The birth of Rubens Thomas Anscombe was registered in Cuckfield during the 4th Quarter of 1848].
 Rubens Anscombe was a plumber and glazier by trade and in advertisements he states that his business was established in 1845.
 This suggests that Rubens was the son or close relative of Joseph Anscombe, who is listed in local trade directories as a plumber and glazier in Cuckfield between 1851 and 1866.
 From the mid 1890s, Rubens Thomas Anscombe is recorded as a plumber, painter, glazier and sign writer with business premises in High Street, Cuckfield.
-In 1899, Rubens Thomas Anscombe is also listed in Kelly's Post Office Directory under the heading of "Photographic Material Dealers".
-In 1896, Rubens Anscombe married Clara Ann Beeny (born c1864,Worthing).
-At the time of the 1901 census, Rubens Anscombe was living in Cuckfield with his wife Cara and baby daughter Marjorie (Marjory).
-In the census return, Rubens Anscombe is described as a "Plumber & Decorator", aged 52.
-Between 1905 and 1911, Anscombe is entered in trade directories as a plumber in Cuckfield's High Street, yet advertisements from around 1905 mention that he was a "Photographic Materials & Apparatus Dealer" with his own "Dark Room for Clients".
+In 1899, Rubens Thomas Anscombe is also listed in Kelly's Post Office Directory of Sussex under the heading of "Photographic Material Dealers".

 R. ANSCOMBE.
 Practical Sanitary Plumber & Decorator.
 Photographic Materials & Apparatus Dealer.
 Dark Room for Clients